 Day 1 Arrive Ho Chi Minh City

 Arrive to Vietnam today.
 You are met at the airport and drive to your hotel for check-in.
-Rest up and enjoy the rest of the day at leisure.
+Rest up and enjoy the rest of the day at your leisure.

 Day 2 Ho Chi Minh City Tour